brickadia-community/omegga/README.md

 ## Running

 Omegga depends on node v12+ and the brickadia linux launcher.
+You can run omegga in the Windows Subsystem for Linux or on an actual linux install.

 Before running, `npm start -- config` needs to be run to generate brickadia config.